ging/fiware-idm/doc/index.md

 The main identity management concepts within Keyrock are:

--   Users
+-   Users:

     -   Have a registered account in Keyrock.

     -   Can manage organizations and register applications.

--   Organizations
+-   Organizations:

     -   Are group of users that share resources of an application (roles and permissions).

     -   Users can be members or owners (manage the organization).

--   Applications
+-   Applications:

     -   has the client role in the OAuth 2.0 architecture and will request protected user data.

     -   Are able to authenticate users using their Oauth credentials (ID and secret) which unequivocally identify the application

     -   Define roles and permissions to manage authorization of users and organizations

     -   Can register Pep Proxy to protect backends.

     -   Can register IoT Agents.

 Keyrock provides both a GUI and an API interface.